About Clive Augusto -Pindula, Local Knowledge

 |Maritzburg United (South Africa)

-Clive Farai Augusto is a Zimbabwean footballer who plays for Dynamos in the Zimbabwe Premier Soccer League as a striker.
-He is a former player for Chicken Inn Football Club and Ngezi Platinum F.C. as a striker.
+Clive Farai Augusto is a Zimbabwean footballer who plays for Chicken Inn Football Club in the Zimbabwe Premier Soccer League as a striker.
+He is a former player for CAPS United Football Club and Ngezi Platinum F.C. as a striker.

 Background